-- i. it is acquired or incurred principally for the purpose of selling or repurchasing it in the near term; - ii. on initial recognition it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short-term profit-taking; or iii. it is a derivative (except for a derivative that is a financial guarantee contract or a designated and effective hedging instrument).
+- i. it is acquired principally for the purpose of selling it in short term; - ii. on initial recognition it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of shortterm profit-taking; or - iii. it is a derivative (except for a derivative that is a financial guarantee contract or a designated and effective hedging instrument).